Naltrexone Disease Interactions

-Naltrexone (Includes naltrexone) ↔ hepatic dysfunction
+Naltrexone (applies to naltrexone) hepatic dysfunction

 The use of naltrexone is contraindicated in patients with active hepatitis or hepatic failure.
 Naltrexone has caused direct hepatocellular injury when administered at doses less than or equal to 5 times the recommended once daily 50 mg dose.
 Therapy with naltrexone should be administered cautiously in patients with active hepatic disease.
 Clinical monitoring of transaminase levels prior to and during naltrexone therapy is recommended.

 - Volpicelli JR, Volpicelli LA, Obrien CP "Medical management of alcohol dependence: clinical use and limitations of naltrexone treatment."
 Alcohol Alcohol 30 (1995): 789-98

 - "Product Information.
 ReVia (naltrexone)."
 DuPont Pharmaceuticals, Wilmington, DE.